As a recruiter, you want to evaluate your interviews by going beyond intuition and relying on precise data.

 It's a tool that's gaining traction because it is increasingly integrated into ATS on the market.

-Here's how the scorecard can help you align your teams with precise, objective skill evaluation criteria.
+Here's how the scoring sheet can help you align your teams with precise, objective skill evaluation criteria.

 It was popularized by Geoff Smart in his groundbreaking book "Who - The A method for hiring".
 In it, Smart reveals how to attract the best talent and keep them on your team by documenting your recruitment method.
 He conceived the scorecard as a means of translating assessment strategy onto paper, promoting informed, objective decision-making.